COMMONLY ASKED QUESTIONS CONCERNING TEACHER CERTIFICATION IN NEW JERSEY

 |6011-School Leaders Licensure Assessment (Computer)||163|

 - New Jersey requires a Social Security number (SSN) in order to process educator certification paperwork.
 ETS does not require your SSN for its own purposes, but will submit it to New Jersey with your test results.
 Failure to provide your SSN could delay processing of your certification application.

-5. When are the Praxis paper tests given?
+- How are the Praxis paper tests given?

 - Beginning with the 2014–15 testing year, ETS will discontinue paper-delivered testing.
 However, tests will be available in a paper-delivered format as required for ADA accommodations.
 All scores for previously administered paper-delivered tests are reportable for 10 years from the date the test was taken.